 Reasons You’ll Love this Recipe

-Beans – A one-pound bag of dry, uncooked black beans is the star of this recipe.
-Although they take longer to prepare than canned beans, the process is almost effortless and so worth it.
+- Beans – A one-pound bag of dry, uncooked black beans is the main ingredient of this recipe.
+Although they take longer to prepare than canned beans, the process is almost effortless and so worth it!

-Onion – I like to use a white onion, but you can certainly use another type of onion such as yellow, red, or sweet.
+- Onion– I like to use a white onion, but you can certainly use another type, such as yellow, red, or sweet.

-Garlic – Just a couple of large minced garlic cloves offer a delicious aromatic flavor.
+- Garlic – Just a couple of large garlic cloves offer a delicious aromatic flavor.

-Seasoning – Three simple spices help take this meal over the top.
+- Seasoning – Three simple spices help take this meal over the top.
 All you need is salt, pepper, and ground cumin.
-You can add in any other favorite spices of yours as well.
+You can add in any other favorite spices as well!

-Water – These beans really only need water to cook in, but you can definitely use vegetable broth if you want!
-Just note that broth will add to the sodium count here.
+- Water – These beans really only need water to cook in, but you can definitely use vegetable broth if you want!
+Note: Add less salt if using broth.

 How to Make Guatemalan Black Beans